chaos-polymtl/lethe/doc/source/examples/rpt/particle-fem-reconstruction/particle-fem-reconstruction.rst

 Results
 --------
-With the figure shown above we assess the validity of the reconstruction algorithm with a reconstruction of a set of experimental points.
+With the figure shown below we assess the validity of the reconstruction algorithm with a reconstruction of a set of experimental points.
 It shows the real positions of the particle and the reconstructed positions.

 .. image::  images/results_2.png
     :alt: The geometry